lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

     ##         Plasma membrane              Proteasome                 unknown
     ##                      51                      34                    4122

-In general, the Gene Ontology (GO) @Ashburner:2000, and in particular the cellular compartment (CC) namespace are a good starting point for protein annotation and marker definition.
-It is important to note however that automatic retrieval of sub-cellular localisation information, from or elsewhere, is only the beginning in defining a marker set for downstream analyses.
-Expert curation is vital to check that any annotation added is in the correct context for the biological question under investigation.

 Another useful visualisation that relies on marker annotation is the representation of the protein profiles occupancy along the gradient using the `plotDist` function.
 While the PCA plot enables to efficiently